Satvik-Katochh/Satvik-Katochh/README.md

 <h2 align="left">Hi 👋!
-My name is Satvik and I'm a  software developer , from Bangalore</h2>
+I'm Satvik — A Full Stack Developer from Bangalore</h2>

 ###

-<p align="left">I'm a dedicated Full Stack Developer with a love for crafting dynamic and responsive web applications</p>
+<p align="left">I'm a passionate Full Stack Developer with expertise in building dynamic and responsive web applications.
+With a strong foundation in React, Vue, and Next.js on the frontend and Python with Django Rest Framework on the backend, I create seamless and efficient user experiences.
+My skill set extends to leveraging AWS cloud services and database management with MySQL, enabling me to deliver scalable and robust solutions from end to end.</p>

 ###